premchander-revature/interviewquestions/Log4J_IS/Log4J_Int_spe.md

 ---

-23. Inside the logger component, what are the different log levels?
+23. What are the different log levels in the logger component?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)